 You have more time and freedom to serve others

-Yes, married people still serve others for God and they serve God Himself, but they also serve their spouses while us, the single people, only have God and His people to serve.
+Yes, married people still serve others for God and they serve God Himself, but they also serve their spouses while the single people only have God and His people to serve.

-Perhaps, we will have children ho will need us to stay home and ready to help them at any given moment or maybe our husbands will need our support in a certain situation and we will have to stay.
+Perhaps, we will have children who will need us to stay home and be ready to help them at any given moment or maybe our husbands will need our support in a certain situation and we will have to stay.

 As married women, I doubt that we will have as much time and freedom to serve many people for the sake of God as we have now.

 We will have God to serve, our husbands to serve, our children to serve and other responsibilities to adhere to.
 Serving others besides those already mentioned above will be possible, anything is possible with God, but we might not reach as many people as we can now with lots of freedom and time, away from marital and motherhood responsibilities.

 So, don't let people tell you that being single is disastrous, nor is marriage, for they are both gifts from God and can be enjoyed beautifully.

 Make the most of your single life as a Christian woman.